-If you decide to move as a custodial parent, you need to meet specific requirements under Tennessee law and follow the necessary steps.
+If you decide to move as a custodial parent, you need to meet specific requirements under Tennessee Law and follow the necessary steps.
 While a court cannot prevent you from relocating to the destination of your choice, a judge has to give you the approval to move your child with you.
 Building a strong case to present to both your co-parent and the court is central to this type of legal process.

 When examining your petition, a judge considers a wide range of factors although they all boil down to whether your proposed relocation is in your child’s best interests.
-Working with an experienced family law attorney can help you secure a positive response to your request, including in situations when your co-parent object to your child moving away.
+Working with an experienced family law attorney can help you secure a positive response to your request, including in situations when your co-parent objects to your child moving away.

 What Does the Law Require for Parental Relocation in Tennessee?